anrei0000/anrei0000.github.io/_posts/2019-08-14-ci_cd_with_laravel_bitbucket_aws.md

 * Fix the deployment

-Issue is the `books.lpgfmk.xyz` site doesn't load, so I'm listing things I tried other than nginx related stuff.
+Error++: the `books.lpgfmk.xyz` site doesn't load, so I'm listing things I tried other than nginx related stuff.

 Change the `appspec.yml` file by adding the `AfterInstall` step: Deployment succeeded